Additional Subjects

 Year 4

-In Year 4, pupils will embark on a cross-curricular project focussing on the sea shore.
-They will also study the fishing industry, looking at images and species of fish, coasts and local history of fishing in Newhaven, Hastings and Eastbourne as well as learning about the history of printmaking around the world.
+In the Autumn Term of Year 4, pupils study the fishing industry, looking at images of species of fish, coasts and local history of fishing in Newhaven, Hastings and Eastbourne as well as learning about the history of printmaking around the world including Japanese prints, line and mark making and mono printing.

 Year 5